73-sk-nahid/Data_Mining_Lab/README.md

 # Data Mining Lab - Basic Python

-Welcome to the Data Mining Lab at Green University of Bangladesh, instructed by Rezwanul Haque Sir.
+Welcome to the Data Mining Lab at Green University of Bangladesh.
 This repository contains materials and assignments for Data Mining Lab.
 ## Course Details

 - **Instructor:** Rezwanul Haque